TeodorKolev/Java-Spring-WebStrore/README.md

 ## Restrictions and Flow
-### User can:
+#### User can:
-Read, search, create and edit only his/her orders.
+⋅⋅⋅Read, search, create and edit only his/her orders.
-Read, search, create and deactivate all customers.
+⋅⋅⋅Read, search, create and deactivate all customers.
-Read and search ALL products.
+⋅⋅⋅Read and search ALL products.
-Cannot see or get any action on other users.
+⋅⋅⋅User cannot see or get any action on other users.
-User must login with given of admin credentials.
+⋅⋅⋅User must login with given of admin credentials.
-Every User (user, admin) can edit his/her own credentials.
+⋅⋅⋅After successful login User is redirected to orders page.
-After successful login User is redirected to orders page.
+⋅⋅⋅Every User (user, admin) can edit his/her own credentials.